(Note: This information is about treating acute lymphocytic leukemia (ALL) in adults. To learn about ALL in children, see Leukemia in Children.)

 The total treatment usually takes about 2 years, with the maintenance phase taking up most of this time.
 Treatment may be more or less intense, depending on the subtype of ALL and other prognostic factors.

-Even if leukemia cells are not found in the spinal fluid at diagnosis, it is possible that there were too few leukemia cells for these tests to recognize or that they could start growing on the surface of the brain and spinal cord later on.
-That’s why an important part of treatment for ALL is central nervous system (CNS) prophylaxis – treatment that is meant to ensure the leukemia does not spread to the area around the brain or spinal cord.
+Even if leukemia cells aren't found in the CSF at diagnosis, it's possible that they might spread there later on.
+This is why an important part of treatment for ALL is central nervous system (CNS) prophylaxis – treatment that lowers the risk of the leukemia spreading to the area around the brain or spinal cord.
 This is also described in more detail below.

 Most often, leukemia goes into remission with induction chemotherapy.
 But because leukemia cells may still be hiding somewhere in the body, further treatment is needed.

 If the leukemia goes into remission, the next phase often consists of another fairly short course of chemo, using many of the same drugs that were used for induction therapy.
 This typically lasts for a few months.
 Usually the drugs are given in high doses so that the treatment is still fairly intense.
-CNS prophylaxis may be continued at this time.
+CNS prophylaxis/treatment is typically continued at this time.

 After consolidation, the patient is generally put on a maintenance chemotherapy program of methotrexate and 6-mercaptopurine (6-MP).
 In some cases, this may be combined with other drugs such as vincristine and prednisone.

 For ALL patients whose leukemia cells have the Philadelphia chromosome, a targeted drug like imatinib is often included as well.